 Edward J. Cody & Eric M. Somers

 The following example is an excerpt from the book: Oracle Hyperion Financial Reporting: A Practical Guide.
-In this article, authors Ed Cody and Eric Somers discuss the use of conditional formatting to alter the formatting for each row based on the generation of the members displayed in the rows of the report.
+In this article, authors Ed Cody and Eric Somers discuss the use of logic to identify a cross-section of members based on functions and lists in the member selection criteria.